input-output-hk/dapps-certification/.github/pull_request_template.md

 - [ ] Commit messages broadly makes sense and follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
 - [ ] PR targets master/develop
-- [ ] New tests are added for the changes (if not, mention it in the PR decription).
+- [ ] New tests are added for the changes (if not, mention it in the PR description).
 These may include:
   - [ ] Unit tests,
   - [ ] Integration tests,
-  - [ ] Property Based testing,
+  - [ ] Property-Based testing,
   - [ ] End-to-end tests.
 - [ ] The new version builds and passes all tests.
 If not, please mention it in the PR description.
 - [ ] Self review of the code has been done.
 - [ ] Reviewer has been requested.
-- [ ] Ticket in Jira is in Review and sub-task for the reviewer has been created and assigned.
+- [ ] A Ticket in Jira is in Review and a sub-task for the reviewer has been created and assigned.
 <!-- -[ ] The contribution follows our CONTRIBUTING.md guidelines -->